momentohq/public-dev-docs/docs/develop/datatypes.md

 ## FAQs
 <details>
   <summary>If I perform an API call to get a subset of data from a Dictionary item, will the size of the entire item count toward the per GB transfer costs?</summary>
 No, it will not.
 For example, if you perform the API call DictionaryGetField to get one 5-kilobyte field in a dictionary where the entire dictionary item is 50 kilobytes, only 5 kilobytes count towards my per GB transfer costs.
 </details>

 <details>
-  <summary>How do I store a JSON in Momento Serverless Cache?</summary>
+  <summary>How do I store a JSON document in Momento Serverless Cache?</summary>
-Answer: Use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Serverless Cache.
+Use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Serverless Cache.
 </details>

 <details>
   <summary>Does Momento Serverless Cache store nested data in collection data types?</summary>
-Answer: Not directly.
+Not directly.
 Your best option is to store this data as a JSON object and then use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Serverless Cache.
 </details>

 <details>
-  <summary>What about formatting of any values?</summary>
+  <summary>How do I format values when using the increment APIs?</summary>
-Answer: Values used with increment API calls must be stored as a UTF-8 string representing a base 10 integer.
+Values used with increment API calls must be stored as a UTF-8 string representing a base 10 integer.
 If they are not in that format, those API calls will throw a formatting error.
 </details>